LibreSolar/charge-controller-firmware/README.md

 #### If flashing the STM32L072 MCU using OpenOCD fails

-... as seems to happen with the standard settings from PlatformIO.
+... as seems to happen with the standard settings from PlatformIO, then ...

 *NOTE* This MCU is used in the MPPT 1210 HUS and the PWM charge controller, for example.

 Try one of these workarounds:

 1. Change OpenOCD settings to `set WORKAREASIZE 0x1000` in the file `~/.platformio/packages/tool-openocd/scripts/board/st_nucleo_l073rz.cfg`.
 2. Use ST-Link tools.
 For Windows there is a GUI tool.
-Under Linux use the following command:
+Under Linux, use the following command:

        st-flash write .pioenvs/mppt-2420-lc-v0.10/firmware.bin 0x08000000
 3. Use other debuggers and tools, e.g. Segger J-Link.